patwakeem/elevator-controller/SIMULATION.md

 ## Simulation Control Properties
-When this is set to true the following config keys become available to you:
+When simulation mode is enabled the following config keys become available to you:

 com.tingco.elevator.simulation.enable-invalid-calls (boolean): Enabling this will cause invalid call requests to be generated.
 Invalid requests will be to floors that are above or below the max and min floor values.